rackerlabs/docs-cloud-block-storage/rst/dev-guide/getting-started/create-volume.rst

 .. _gsg-create-volume:

-Creating a block storage volume
+Create a block storage volume
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Your first step in Cloud Block Storage is to create a volume.
 To do